 Guaranteed Leak Detection

 A leak can destroy key elements of your home if you don’t catch it in time.
-Unfortunately, sometimes the signs of the leak are simply not all that obvious.
+Unfortunately, sometimes the signs are simply not all that obvious.
 A pipe might be leaking small amounts of water every day without seriously disrupting overall water pressure or making any noise.
 The first sign could then be brown water stains on the floor, walls, or ceiling.

 How much does it cost?